Universal geometrical link invariants: Structure of the two Universal rings

-Now we will look at the projective limit of these larger refined rings in this non semi-simple context.
-We prove that the universal ADO invariant has a lift in this refined ring, which is a braid invariant called refined universal ADO invariant.
+In the next part, we define a sequence of refined rings, and we will investigate the projective limit of these refined rings in this non semi-simple context.
+We will prove that the universal ADO invariant has a lift in this refined ring, which is a braid invariant called ``Refined universal ADO invariant''.
 We will end with a conjecture where we state that this refined version is a well-defined link invariant.

-\begin{lem}(Refined ideals: non semi-simple case) Let us consider the ideal: and the associated ring:
+\begin{defn}(Refined ideals: non semi-simple case) Let us consider the ideal: and the associated ring: